zenite-docs/zenite-docs.github.io/start/create.md

 > zenite > New Server...

 The first step is deploying the server that your database will reside on.
-Each server is assigned an address, such as arnold.zenite.io, which is used to access the database using third-party clients (MySQL Workbench, pgadmin, robo3t etc.) or using HTTPS endpoints.
+Each server is assigned an address, such as arnold.zenite.io, which is used to access the database using third-party clients (MySQL Workbench, pgadmin, robo3t etc.) or using secure user-defined endpoints.

 To deploy a server, do the following actions:

 1. Choose a server type:
    * MariaDB